bakaichi/MovieApp/README.md

 - Detail view for series + additional data entries (seasons, episodes, actors and actor images)
 - Similiar series suggested in detail view
 - UI improvements for TV series
+- Extended filtering for Movies and TV series (search by year, sort by asc or desc)